BryanMorfe/skt_conn/README.md

 * 7. [Other Features](https://github.com/BryanMorfe/skt_conn/README.md#other)

 ### Description
-skt_conn is an interface that uses *socket programming* in C to allow *easy* data transfer.
+skt_conn is event-driven client-server communication interface for the C programming language.

 ### Features
+skt_conn can be:
-* Can be used as a client to send data
+* Configured as a client to send messages to a server;
-* Can be used as a server to receive data
+* Configured as a server to receive messages from clients; and,
+* Configured for bidirection communication between an skt_conn configured client and an skt_conn configured server.

 ### Platforms
 N/A